nilearn/nilearn/doc/connectivity/region_extraction.rst

 Here, we use object :class:`DictLearning`, a multi subject model to decompose multi subjects :term:`fMRI` datasets into functionally defined maps.
-We do this by setting the parameters and calling the object fit on the filenames of datasets without necessarily converting each file to Nifti1Image object.
+We do this by setting the parameters and calling :meth:`DictLearning.fit` on the filenames of datasets without necessarily converting each file to :class:`~nibabel.nifti1.Nifti1Image` object.

 .. literalinclude:: ../../examples/03_connectivity/plot_extract_regions_dictlearning_maps.py